10 Simple Mantras That Stop Negative Thinking And Stress Eating

 When you have an answer ready that you can rely on to shift your focus, calm stress and anxiety and change negative thoughts – you have a skill that will serve you well.

 A simple mantra is a shortcut way to connect with yourself.
-It calms negative thoughts, so that you can be mindful and make choices that matter to you.
+It calms negative thoughts so you can be mindful and make choices that matter to you.

-A mantra is a coping skill that’s been around so long because they work!
+A mantra is a coping skill that’s been around so long because it works!

-It’s nearly impossible to separate thoughts, feelings, perceptions, potential future scenarios, etc. When stress eating enters the picture, the feelings are often a jumble of mixed emotions.
-Those emotions lead to a big need for you to stop negative thinking!
+It’s nearly impossible to separate thoughts, feelings, perceptions, potential future scenarios, etc. When stress eating enters the picture, the feelings are often mixed emotions.
+Those emotions lead to an essential need for you to stop negative thinking!

-Getting out of confusing, conflicting or uncomfortable feelings is easier when you have a tool to compassionately focus your thoughts.
-The other benefit is that when you intentionally focus your thoughts, they lead to increased motivation to stay on your path.
+Getting out of confusing, conflicting, or uncomfortable feelings is easier when you have a tool to focus your thoughts compassionately.
+The other benefit is that intentionally focusing your thoughts increases motivation to stay on your path.

 Using a mantra to help you shift your thoughts is one of the easiest ways to stop stress eating.
-And stopping negative thinking is one of the most important strategies to calm, soothe and refocus your brain to prevent stress eating.
+Stopping negative thinking is one of the most essential strategies to calm, soothe and refocus your brain to prevent stress eating.

-The best mantra is one that is meaningful to you and easy to remember, so when you need it, you have it ready.
+The best mantra is meaningful to you and easy to remember, so when you need it, you have it ready.

-Mindful living is being aware of what you think, feel and what your intentions are to live the life you want to live.
-Stress eating or emotional eating, distracts you away from it.
+Mindful living is being aware of what you think and feel and you intend to live the life you want.
+Stress eating or emotional eating distracts you from it.
 You can get back in alignment with your needs with this question:

-Are you eating because you’re hungry or you enjoy the taste or are you eating to distract yourself from emotional stress?
+Are you eating because you’re hungry, enjoying the taste, or distracting yourself from emotional stress?

 Stress eating or emotional eating will never satisfy an unmet need.

-Mindful living is a dynamic active process.
-When you slow down and stress lifts you get back to actively choosing your daily eating habits.
+Mindful living is a dynamic, active process.
+When you slow down and stress lifts, you return to actively choosing your daily eating habits.
 You’ll grow in your flexibility to change as your needs change.

 You’ll naturally be mindful of eating what you need.

 What you like might change when you get a chance to slow down and listen to yourself more closely.
-An effective mantra is one that calms reliably calms and comes back to you naturally, so it’s always there for you.
+An effective mantra calms reliably calms and comes back to you naturally, so it’s always there for you.

 Why a mantra to stop negative thinking?

-A mantra becomes a tool which supports you in building a kind and compassionate relationship with yourself.
-You can take a stand for nurturing yourself with good food, compassion and live mindfully with fulfillment.
+A mantra becomes a tool that supports you in building a kind and compassionate relationship with yourself.
+You can take a stand for nurturing yourself with good food and compassion and live mindfully with fulfillment.

-Here are 10 mantras you can use or as a starting point to create one of your own!
+Here are ten mantras you can use or as a starting point to create one of your own!

 > I am living in the moment, one meal at a time.